 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-One phone call can help determine what resources and help are available.
-Just tell the Customer Advocate that you’ve learned you have breast cancer and would like to talk to a care manager.
+One phone call will let you know what resources and help are available to you.
+Just tell the Customer Advocate you’ve learned you have breast cancer.
+Ask to talk with a care manager.

-And the role of a case manager isn’t just about coordinating medical care.
-A case manager will help you understand what’s ahead, provide answers to your medical questions, and guide you through the journey ahead with compassion.
+Case managers also work behind the scenes to coordinate care among your doctors.
+Along with coordinating your medical care, a case manager helps you understand what’s ahead, provides answers to your medical questions, and guides you through the journey with compassion.

 I thought due to title this was about "diagnosis in the family" and what to do.
 I was hoping to see some information on genetic testing, etc. It reads more like "you have the diagnosis now what".

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.